jordanow/crud-the-users/README.md

 - Run `npm start` in a new terminal

 ### Gaps
 - Pagination could be improved.
 Backend could return a number of total results and the frontend should build up the pagination using that count.
-Search pagination is broken
+Pagination on search results is broken
 - There are no field validations on the user edit form on the frontend nor on backend
 - There could be a real database used
 - Login, logout have not been implemented.